Is the RED Komodo inching closer to its final release?

 - Cost will be around $5000

 The video showed the autofocus took about a second to focus on one image to the next, so there is some room for improvement.
-Though I kind of like the lag.
-It's doesn't have that digital feel to it.
+Though we kind of like the slower speed of the focus.
+It isn't overly fast.
 It seems more natural as if a hand did the rack focus over a processor.
-But Land, if you're reading, what lens are you using?
-The focus breathing on the lens is noticeable.
-I'm hoping that it's the lens and not part of the autofocus system itself.
-Tell us below?

 In the mirrorless world, the major players are somewhat known for specific things.
-The Sony alpha series is good at full-frame IBIS, Canon is exceptional at autofocus, Nikon has great glass, Panasonic has robust internal codecs, and its S1H can just about do everything well.
-That's what I'm hoping for with Komodo – a camera that Frankenstein's what each camera manufacturer does well and adds RED's compressed RAW with a battery that doesn't die in 30 minutes.
-The fact that it's Super 35 doesn't bother me.
-ARRI will be releasing a new Super 35 camera soon, and it's still my preferred shooting format unless a client specifies otherwise.
+The Sony Alpha series is a great low light camera, Canon is exceptional at autofocus, Nikon has great glass, Panasonic has robust internal codecs, and its S1H can just about do everything well.
+That's what we're hoping for with Komodo – a camera that Frankenstein's what each camera manufacturer does well and adds RED's compressed RAW with a battery that doesn't die in 30 minutes.

-It would be surprising not to see Komodo come out in 2020, but at this point, your guess is good a mine.
+It would be surprising not to see Komodo come out in 2020, but at this point, your guess is good as ours.
 What do you think of latest Komodo specs?
 Tell us in the comments below.